Radio observations point to a moderately relativistic outflow in the fast X-ray transient EP241021a: Discussion

 The latter model invokes a highly relativistic structured jet seen off-axis (Gaussian model in Table~\ref{tab:case1}).
 In this case, our line of sight is still dominated by the emission produced by ejecta expanding with moderate velocities.
 However, a high Lorentz factor ($\Gamma \gtrsim$130) jet exists and is not detected due to viewing angle effects.
 In this model, EP241021a could very well be a standard GRB ``orphan" of its prompt emission \citep{Rhoads1999}.
 Within this off-axis framework, the origin of the initial WXT flare remains unclear.
 If our line of sight does not intercept the jet energetic core, then we might not be able to detect the traditional prompt emission phase.
 Thus, the luminous X-ray flare discovered by EP would be produced by the low-$\Gamma$ ejecta.
 Its onset could mark the break-out of the jet from the progenitor's stellar envelope \citep{Matzner2003,Bromberg2012}, thus favoring the core-collapse of a massive star rather than a TDE.
 Alternatively, the WXT flare could represent the onset of the afterglow \citep{Kobayashi2007}, produced as the relativistic ejecta begin to decelerate upon interacting with the ambient medium.
 The early X-ray signal would thus not require a separate emission component, but rather reflects the natural transition from the coasting to the deceleration phase in the jet’s evolution (Gaussian+WXT model, Table~\ref{tab:case1}).

 Our findings do not depend sensitively on the origin of the unusual optical rebrightening \citep{Busmann2025}, which substantially diverges from traditional afterglow models.
 Multiple interpretations were put forward to describe this atypical feature, such as refreshed shock \citep{Busmann2025}, multi-component jets \citep{Gianfagna2025}, or a reactivation of a long-lived central engine \citep{Shu2025}.
 Our analysis shows that the radio data are mostly consistent with a standard synchrotron radiation from a decelerating, moderately relativistic, wide-angled fireball, and are not substantially affected by any additional emission components probed at higher frequencies.
+To test the robustness of our results, we included the optical re-brightening and modeled the afterglow with a two-component Top-Hat jet, where both jets share the same $n$, $\theta_c$ and $\theta_{\mathrm{obs}}$ and have independent $E_{K,\mathrm{iso}}$, microphysical parameters and $\Gamma_0$.
+This shifts some of the inferred physical parameters (e.g., isotropic energy, circumburst density and viewing angle), but not the main inference of a wide-angled relativistic fireball (see Appendix).

 In Fig.~\ref{fig:eight} we place the radio counterpart of EP241021a in the broader context of high-energy transients.
 Its luminosity is substantially higher than FBOTs and low-luminosity GRBs (llGRBs), while the observed timescales differ from the population of merger-driven short GRBs.
 The radio light curve fits well within the distribution of cosmological GRBs from collapsars (dark grey circles) and relativistic jetted TDEs (squares).
 Its luminosity and timescale appear indeed similar to AT2022cmc (blue squares; \citealt{Andreoni2022,Pasham2023}).